Cybersecurity Glossary

 Arguably the most infamous zero-day attack, the Stuxnet worm exploited four zero-day vulnerabilities and is believed to be responsible for destroying centrifuges in Iran and drastically slowing their nuclear ambitions.

-How To Protect Against Zero-Day Exploits
+How Do You Protect Against Zero-Day Exploits?

 Zero-day vulnerabilities present a major challenge for cybersecurity teams, as their existence often isn’t known until they are being actively exploited by cybercriminals.
 However, developing a robust and proactive security posture can go a long way toward protecting your business against zero-day exploits, and minimizing the damage they can do to your organization.
 Here are our best-practice recommendations: